Acurus/pnvdb/README.rst

-pvdb
+pnvdb
 ====

-pvdb stands for "python veg database" and is a python wrapper for the `NVDB Rest API <https://www.vegvesen.no/nvdb/apidokumentasjon/>`_
+pnvdb stands for "python veg database" and is a python wrapper for the `NVDB Rest API <https://www.vegvesen.no/nvdb/apidokumentasjon/>`_

 Data pulled from the API is licensed under